-Are you an undergraduate looking for an internship or research opportunity this summer?
+Are you an UMN-TC undergraduate looking for an internship or research opportunity this summer?
 Do you have an interest in sustainability and the environment?
-Apply for the IonE Sustainability Corps, a new summer program to engage undergraduates in remote internships focused on the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use.
+Apply for the IonE Sustainability Corps, a summer program to engage undergraduates in internships focused on the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use.

-- Time Commitment: 10 hours a week or 14 hours a week (100 hours or 140 hours total).
+- Time Commitment: 14 hours a week (140 hours total).

 Community and Campus Leaders: Are you interested in hosting an intern or research assistant?
 If so, please find more information here.

 Questions can be directed to Aaron Hanson, firstname.lastname@example.org

 Sustainability Corps and the Institute on the Environment gave me the perfect platform to channel my creativity and passion for sustainability while working towards dismantling asymmetrical power structures, centering indigenous knowledge, and empowering local communities.

 I interned with the MN350 Food Systems Team and my project consisted of creating content and onboarding curriculum materials for the Headwaters Bill, a piece of legislation focused on transforming our unjust food system into a regenerative, sustainable circular food economy that serves communities instead of corporations.

 When applying to this internship, I knew that I would enjoy the policy aspect of sustainability, but I didn’t have any real practical experience with lobbying or organizing around a piece of legislation.
 This internship and the experiences I’ve gained through it, have solidified for me that I have truly found my calling.